altayaydemir/altay-dot-wtf/data/notes/how-to-design-a-checkout-experience.md

 I'm astonished by the swiftness of their checkout experience.\
 It's so effortless that makes me worry about something went wrong.

-Everything with one hand.\
+One click, a fingerprint scan, done.
 Didn't need to type anything.
-One click, a fingerprint scan, done.
+Everything with one hand.

 ![Shopify two taps](/images/notes/shopify-checkout-gg.gif)